 - Repeat offenses

 Okay, those reasons may seem pretty vague.
-For clarity’s sake, let’s talk about them in a little bit more detail.
+Let’s talk about them in a little more detail for clarity.

-The first and most common reason that a judge may deny you the right to bail is that you’re considered a flight risk.
+The first and most common reason a judge may deny you the right to bail is that you’re considered a flight risk.
 A person believed to be a flight risk is expected to skip bail and fail to turn up at all their appointed court dates.
 Unfortunately, determining flight risk is entirely up to the judge’s judgment.
-If you’re a flight risk, then there is little to nothing that can return your right to bail.
+If you’re a flight risk, little to nothing can return your right to bail.

 Another common reason for judges to deny bail is repeat offenses.
-If you commit the same crime (or type of crime) repeatedly, judges will assume that you’re not looking to reform your behavior.
-If you’re not trying to change, then a judge has no reason to grant you bail.
-In other words, if you’re a repeat offender, then there is little chance that any judge will grant you bail.
+If you repeatedly commit the same crime (or type of crime), judges will assume that you’re not looking to reform your behavior.
+If you’re not trying to change, a judge has no reason to grant you bail.
+In other words, if you’re a repeat offender, there is little chance that any judge will give you bail.

 Need Help With Bail Bonds?
 Contact ABC Bail Bonds Today!

-If a judge awarded you the right to bail, then we can help!
+If a judge awarded you the right to bail, we could help!
 Here at ABC Bail Bonds, we pride ourselves on being California’s go-to bail bonds company.
-We know the ins and outs of the bail system, and we will do everything within our power to make sure you or your loved one is bailed out properly and at an affordable rate.
-Contact the expert bondsmen here at ABC Bail Bonds today!
+We know the ins and outs of the bail system and will do everything in our power to ensure you or your loved one is bailed out correctly and at an affordable rate.
+So contact the expert bondsmen here at ABC Bail Bonds today!